 That said, it doesn’t seem to stop me curiously checking out what intentional ‘fake news’ has graced the papers each year.

 So, if April Fools completely passed you by, and you’re now wandering around thinking Trump quit Twitter or worse, you’re considering buying some ‘flirt-tea’ tea from Durex then it’s probably worth a quick recap of some of the stories that made the headlines.
+The Topical:

 The Observer ran with its own topical Brexit-themed prank this year, reporting that an Italian firm was going to cash in on creating official Brexit and Remain emojis.
 Nicknamed the ‘Brexit Bulldog’ and ‘Starry Blue,’ people would be able to use the emojis to give their social media profiles a ‘brand identity.’
 This one even fooled BBC Breakfast presenters live on air, but the clue was in the by-line, Scherzo Primavera (Italian for Spring joke!)
 The Predictable: